04 Sep 2024

 A consistent approach to construction risk

-While the example of a residential property is relatively straightforward, the construction industry is broad and has a huge number of different types of projects and risks – which can vary based on a many factors including project type, geology, size, location, experience and insurance period.
+While the example of a residential property is relatively straightforward, the construction industry is broad and has a huge number of different types of projects and risks – which can vary based on many factors, including project type, geology, size, location, experience and insurance period.

 By using a risk assessment framework, insurance professionals can simplify the process for construction customers, and help them manage their risks consistently and effectively.